 To calculate the demand charge offset, the amount of increased demand charge that is attributable to XSP events must be determined.
-To do this, the underlying customer was required to provide to Olivine the retail customer bill and device-level sub-metered data for the specific asset or assets used to respond to the XSP events.
+To do this, the underlying customer was required to provide to Olivine the retail customer bill and device-level sub-metered data for the specific asset or assets used to respond to the XSP events11.
 Olivine then performed the following steps to compute the demand charge offset:

 - 1. For each event day, perform a 10-in-10 baseline calculation on the sub-metered data.
 This will not include a day-of adjustment. - 2.
 Calculate the per-event sub-metered performance data. - 3.
 Subtract the per-event sub-metered baseline data from the whole-premises meter data. - 4.
 Calculate what the TOU demand charges would have been if not for the XSP events. - 5.
 Subtract the actual demand charges taken from the customer bill from the calculated demand charges. - 6.
 Cap this value at the participation payment.
 For example, if the payment is \$10/kW-month and the nomination is for 1 MW, then the demand charge offset cannot exceed \$10,000.
-Any incurred demand charges more than what is covered by the XSP are the responsibility of the participant.